 - The Dam, Mississauga

-Cares for Indigenous Peoples and people who are HIV/AID impacted
+With your support, FaithWorks cares for Indigenous Peoples and people who are HIV/AIDS impacted

 - Philip Aziz Centre, Toronto